Senior Counsel, HuschBlackwell, LLP

 were rejected by the investigation panel and the identity of my client and the allegations never became public.

-After a misconduct findings by an institution, persuaded Government agencies not to pursue formal debarments or suspensions.
+After a misconduct findings by an institution, persuaded Government agencies not to pursue formal debarment or suspension.
 In other cases, negotiated significant reductions in penalties imposed by federal regulatory authorities against scientists found to have committed misconduct.

 Responded, on behalf of a scientist, whose published data had been questioned by a journal reviewer.
 After a lengthy process, the journal rejected the allegations of data fabrication and no misconduct proceeding was commenced.
 The matter has never become public.